Hans Raj Khanna

-In January 1977, nine months after delivering his dissent in the Shiv Kant Shukla case, Khanna was superseded to the office of the Chief Justice of India by Prime Minister of India Indira Gandhi in favour of Justice M. H. Beg.
-This went contrary to the convention of appointing the senior-most judge as the next Chief Justice upon the retirement of the incumbent (at the time Khanna was the most senior judge in the Supreme Court).
-As a result of this, he promptly resigned from the court which was effected in March.
+In January 1977, nine months after delivering his dissenting judgment in the ADM Jabalpur case, Justice Khanna was superseded for the position of Chief Justice of India by Prime Minister Indira Gandhi, who appointed Justice M. H. Beg instead.
+This decision broke the long-standing convention of appointing the senior-most judge of the Supreme Court of India as the Chief Justice upon the retirement of the incumbent.
+At the time, Khanna was the most senior judge on the bench.
+In response, he submitted his resignation, which took effect in March 1977.

 Khanna had previously authored the basic structure doctrine of the Constitution of India in Kesavananda Bharati v.
 State of Kerala, which curtailed Parliament's seemingly unfettered amending power under article 368, restricting its scope of amendment in areas which were part of the Constitution's "basic structure".
 In addition, he delivered noted judgments in the Ahmedabad St. Xavier's College v.
 State of Gujarat (1974) and State of Kerala v.
 N. M. Thomas (1975) cases.

 After resigning from the Supreme Court, he served as the central minister of law and justice for a very short period of three days in the Charan Singh Ministry after the fall of the Indira Gandhi Government, and was later made a combined opposition-sponsored candidate for election as President in 1982, losing to Zail Singh.

 In 1999, he was awarded the Padma Vibhushan in recognition of his career in judicial service, the second-highest civilian honor given by the Government of India.

 Early life and background

 Khanna was born in Amritsar, Punjab in 1912, the son of lawyer and freedom fighter Sarb Dyal Khanna.
-The family hailed from a trading tradition, but Hans's father had become a leading lawyer and later, the mayor of Amritsar.
-Hans's mother died at a young age, and the household was run by his grandmother.
+The family hailed from a trading tradition, but Khanna’s father had become a leading lawyer and later, the mayor of Amritsar.
+Khanna’s mother died at a young age, and the household was run by his grandmother.
+His brother was Dev Raj.
 Khanna took interest in law from an early age and did complete his schooling at DAV High School, Amritsar.

 After completing his schooling at D.A.V.
-High School, Amritsar (1918–1928), He studied at the Hindu College, Amritsar, and Khalsa College, Amritsar, graduating with a Bachelor of Arts, before joining the Law College, Lahore (1932–1934).
+High School, Amritsar (1918–1928), He studied at the Hindu College, Amritsar, and Khalsa College, Amritsar, graduating with a Bachelor of Arts, before joining the Punjab University Law College, Lahore (1932–1934).
 He married Uma Mehra in 1934 at the age of 22.
 After completing his graduation in law, he practiced law primarily in Amritsar, dealing mainly with civil cases, and soon gathered a large practice which he maintained till his elevation to the bench in 1952.

 Early judicial career

 In January 1952 he was nominated by Sir Eric Weston, Chief Justice of Punjab, as District and Sessions Judge.
 This was "an uncommon appointment.... it had long been the practice to appoint only from the civil service".
 He served in the district courts at Ferozepur, and then Ambala.

 He became known for his decision to convict India's leading industrialist Ramkrishna Dalmia of corruption.
-Dalmia was to serve several years in Tihar Jail.
+Dalmia served 2 years in Tihar Jail.